DungAT98/ExcelMapper/README.md

 ```
 var fileContent = File.ReadAllBytes("Example.xlsx");
-var excelMapper = new MapExcelFile();
+var excelMapper = new ExcelMapperService();
-excelMapper.DateTimeFormat = new{ "yyyy-dd-MM" };
 var result = excelMapper.GetDataFromExcel<ExcelModel>(fileContent);
 ```

 ## Properties

 lineOfOffset: It will offset the lines that started reading the excel file (Default = 1)
-DateTimeFormat: contains a array of datetime format when the columns is not a Date type in excel
+parsingMethod: Additional parsing method (not to use reflection too much) - refer ParsingMethod enum.
+(Experimental)